jeremyshantz/Data-Analysis-Human-Activity-Recognition-Using-Smartphones-/README.md

 This data set is a tidy subset of the ["Human Activity Recognition Using Smartphones" data set](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).

 ### Reference
-We acknowledged our use of the UCI HAR dataset with the following reference:
+We acknowledged our use of the UCI HAR dataset:

 > [1] Davide Anguita, Alessandro Ghio, Luca Oneto, Xavier Parra and Jorge L. Reyes-Ortiz.
 Human Activity Recognition on Smartphones using a Multiclass Hardware-Friendly Support Vector Machine.
 International Workshop of Ambient Assisted Living (IWAAL 2012).
 Vitoria-Gasteiz, Spain.
 Dec 2012